-Blog posts, video blog posts, and e-books are all available for no charge.
+- Online resources — Blog posts, video blog posts, and e-books are all available at no charge.

 “100Pedals is unique to the addiction arena in that we focus exclusively on parents and other family members who are struggling to navigate their way around the chaos of a loved one’s addiction,” Cooke says.
 “We are unique in our approach to this as we help these family members reclaim what they have control of (their own lives and healthy routines), better understand the realities of what they’re dealing with (an illness they are powerless to overcome), interact from a place of selfless love (meeting their addicted loved one where they are, for who they are), and define healthy boundaries which heal broken relationships and maintain connection.”

 The founder of 100Pedals is the organization’s main speaker, and he travels to many of his speaking engagements on his bike.

 These long, contemplative trips help him reach remote parts of the country, which may not have heard the message of recovery.